 Torquay Academy is a Trust Academy and operates its own Admissions Policy.
 Co-ordinated admissions schemes operate in Torbay for admissions to Year 7 and for in-year admissions.
 Applications for places must be made through a pupil’s home local authority.
 For all applications the home address is taken as the address of the person with parental responsibility for the child, and with whom the child lives, at the time of application, or in the case of a child in public care, the address of the carer.
 A sibling is taken as another child of the same family unit and living in the same household.

 Torquay Academy admits children of all abilities.
 If too many pupils apply for the available places, then the oversubscription criteria for all year groups is as follows:

-Children with statements of Special Educational Needs or an Education, Health and Care Plan which names the Academy on the Statement or Plan will have automatic entitlement to a place at the Academy.
+Children with an Education, Health and Care Plan which names the Academy on the Plan will have automatic entitlement to a place at the Academy.